Battle of Maiwand: Aftermath

 Word of the disaster reached Kandahar the following day and a relief force was dispatched.
 This met the retreating force at Kokeran.

 The British were routed but managed a withdrawal due to their own efforts and the apathy of the Afghans.
-Of the 2,476 British troops engaged, the British and Indian force lost 1,200 men.
+Of the 2,476 British and Indian troops engaged, 970 were killed and 166 wounded.
 The Grenadiers lost 64% of their strength and the 66th lost 62%, including twelve officers.
 Of those present (two companies being detached) the cavalry losses were much smaller.
 British and Indian regimental casualties were: